TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 For more information about the manifest file, see [Manifest file](manifest/MANIFEST.md).

 ## Bootstrap file
 The bootstrap file, `bootstrap.php`, is a PHP file the plugin executes first.
 This file contains functions that implement defined hooks throughout Ubersmith.
 The bootstrap can also include other PHP files, to divide the code into multiple PHP files.
-For more info, [see Bootstrap]().

 The bootstrap file requires a namespace:
 ```php